intel/tdx/Documentation/virt/kvm/api.rst

    reset/shutdown of the VM.
  - KVM_SYSTEM_EVENT_SEV_TERM -- an AMD SEV guest requested termination.
    The guest physical address of the guest's GHCB is stored in `data[0]`.
+ - KVM_SYSTEM_EVENT_TDX_FATAL -- an TDX guest requested termination.
+   The error codes of the guest's GHCI is stored in `data[0]`.
+   If the bit 63 of `data[0]` is set, it indicates there is TD specified additional information provided in a page, which is shared memory.
+The guest physical address of the information page is stored in `data[1]`.
+   An optional error message is provided by `data[2]` ~ `data[9]`, which is byte sequence, LSB filled first.
+It's a null-terminated string.
+If all 64 bytes are used, it assumes the 65th byte is null.
  - KVM_SYSTEM_EVENT_WAKEUP -- the exiting vCPU is in a suspended state and KVM has recognized a wakeup event.
 Userspace may honor this event by marking the exiting vCPU as runnable, or deny it and call KVM_RUN again.